-INCLUDED: All employees employed by the United States Department of Agriculture, Rural Economic and Community Development, located in the State of New York;
+INCLUDED: All professional and nonprofessional employees of Rural Development, U.S. Department of Agriculture, in the State of New York;

-EXCLUDED: Management officials, supervisors, and employees described in Title 5, U.S.C. § 7112(b)(2), (3), (4), (6) and (7).
+EXCLUDED: All nonprofessional employees of the National Office, Rural Housing Service; management officials; supervisors; and employees described in 5 U.S.C.
+7112(b)(2), (3), (4), (6) and (7).